 It can take time to develop healthy coping skills.
 These might include outlets for stress, such as exercise or meditation.
 Other coping skills might include having a plan for who to call when tempted to relapse.
 Therapy sessions are an ideal time to work through the positives and negatives of different plans and come up with something that suits each individual.

-Relapse isn’t a necessary part of the journey to recovery, but it can happen to as many as 50% of those working to overcome drug or alcohol addiction.
+Relapse isn’t a necessary part of the journey to recovery.
+However, it can happen to as many as 50% of those working to overcome drug or alcohol addiction.
 While preventing relapse is the primary goal of this type of therapy, it’s important for clients to also understand the role that relapse can play.

 Using drugs or alcohol again after a period of sobriety doesn’t need to be seen as a failure.
 Instead, in relapse prevention therapy, clients will learn how to reframe these lapses as steps on the road to recovery.
-Lapses can be signs that the individual needs to spend more time in treatment, needs to develop different coping skills, or needs more support.
+Lapses can be signs that the individual needs to:

 If you or a loved one has relapsed, contact our treatment center today.
 We’ll help you get back on track.